-In 2016 Nik Gowing co-authored (with Chris Langdon) interim findings of the “Thinking the Unthinkable” study.
-The work is currently scaling up because of global executive anxieties about the new pressures on leaderships.
-It is based on hundreds of top level confidential interviews and conversations with corporate and public service leaders, plus hundreds more conversations with the new generation of millennials.
-Findings so far reveal candidly why so many leaders face new difficulties identifying what looms in the disruptions of the “new normal” that have emerged since 2014.
-New vulnerabilities are confirmed.
-The findings are scary.
+In 2016 Nik co-authored (with TtU Co-Director Chris Langdon) the book “Thinking the Unthinkable”.
+Their work is based on hundreds of top level confidential interviews and conversations with corporate and public service leaders, plus hundreds more conversations with a new generation of aspiring leaders.

 In 2014 Nik was appointed a Visiting Professor at Kings College, London in the School of Social Science and Public Policy.
-Since 2016 he has been a Visiting Professor at Nanyang University (NTU), Singapore focussing on deepening and widening the “Thinking the Unthinkable” research.
+From 2016-18 he was a Visiting Professor at Nanyang University (NTU), Singapore focussing on deepening and widening the “Thinking the Unthinkable” research.
 From 2014 he was a member of the World Economic Forum’s Global Agenda Council on Geo-Economics.
-In September 2017 he was appointed an adviser on leadership challenges to the President of the UN General Assembly
+In September 2017 he was an adviser on leadership challenges to the President of the UN General Assembly.

 He was awarded Honorary Doctorates by Exeter University in 2012 and Bristol University in 2015.
 They recognise his ongoing cutting edge analyses and distinguished career in international journalism.

 "Your contribution was outstanding and was a large part of what made it so successful.
 I cannot thank you enough for taking on the challenge and for turning it into such a success"

 85 Great Portland Street